 Function Description Step & Repeat Y Registers an instruction that will re-run a selected group of memory addresses, stepping by a user-defined distance in the X or Y axis after each copy.
 The matrix of parts is defined by specifying the number of rows, the number of columns, the X offset and the Y offset.
-Step & Repeat Y indicates that the robot will give priority to the Y axis, running the parts along the Y axis first.
+Step &amp; Repeat Y indicates that the robot will give priority to the Y axis, running the parts along the Y axis first.
 Brush Area Causes the tip to 'paint' the defined area.
 The painted area can be in the form of a rectangle or a circle / spiral.
 Call Subroutine Causes the machine to jump to a specified memory address and execute the instructions found there.
 When the end program instruction is reached, program execution will continue at address just after the call Subroutine instruction.
 Call Program Jumps to the specified program number from within the current program.
 Set I/O Registers an instruction, which either sets the value of an output signal or checks the status of an input signal.
-Wait PointAfter executing the current point (Line start, passing robot will wait a specified amount of time before mo the next command.
+Wait Point After executing the current point (Line start, passing, etc) the robot will wait a specified amount of time before moving to the next command.
 Stop Point After executing the current point (Line start, passing, etc), the robot will wait until the start button is pressed before moving to the next command.
 Home Point Registers an instruction to 'home' all axes, sending them to the home position.
 See the Setup Menu for instructions on changing the location of the home position.
 Loop Address Causes the program to execute a group of memory addresses a user-specified number of times.
-Dummy PointRegisters the current XYZ location as a Dummy point tip will simply pass through this point.
-Useful for avoid obstacles on the work piece.
+Dummy Point Registers the current XYZ location as a Dummy point.
+The tip will simply pass through this point.
+Useful for avoiding obstacles on the work piece.
 Initialize Registers an Initialize point.
 Causes the robot to perform a mechanical initialization.

-Label Registers a label that can be used as a reference when used with the Goto address, Loop address, Set I/O, Step & repeat X, Step & repeat Y and Call Subroutine commands.
+Function Description Label Registers a label that can be used as a reference when used with the Goto address, Loop address, Set I/O, Step & repeat X, Step & repeat Y and Call Subroutine commands.
+Blend point Add function after Line Passing when making right angles to slow down the speed on the turning point.